 You may think you’re going to be successful because of your unique sound.
 Dream on!
 The only way you’ll stand a chance is if you stop treating your pipe dream as a hobby.
 This means you’ve got to invest in professional gear and in a quiet place to record ($$$).
 Then you have to get yourself a few top-notch demos, plus a website to tell the world what you’re doing ($$$).

 Having all of that in place is no guarantee that you’ll make any money with your voice.
 Thousands of people all over the world are doing exactly what you do, and they are giving up within a year.
 The only money they’ll ever see is when they’re selling their stuff on eBay.
 At a loss.

-When you really think about it, you have to be a fool to become a voice-over.
+When you really think about it, you have to be an idiot to become a voice over.